-While I never was a Stranger Things fan, especially cause I tend to not really follow any kind of “modern tendencies”, I sure can relate to most of the inspirations that led to Netflix producing a 80s children pseudohorror series.
+While I never was a Stranger Things fan, especially cause I tend to not really follow any kind of “modern tendencies”, I sure can relate to most of the inspirations that led to Netflix producing a 80s children pseudohorror series and, well, to Echo Generation as well.
 I have always had quite the soft spot for Monster Squad, The Goonies, Tales from the Crypt or even Little Monsters (yes).
 But, unfortunately, as it usually happens when an entertainment product hits big, the explosion of games and movies that desperately want a small slice of the pie ends up saturating the market.
 This is also because, unfortunately, the nostalgia craze seems to not want to quietly go into the gentle night.
 Fortunately, though, Echo Generation plays its cards right when it comes to inspirations.

 The overall Stranger Things inspiration is clear from the atmosphere and narrative that the game developed by Cococucumber employs, along with their takes on urban legends and suburban horror.
 Still, while the blueprint is there, the dev team went their own way with a surprising mix of inspirations and shifts in tone that keep things fresh.
 What at first may seem like a lighthearted little tale of horror, will pretty soon reveal some disquieting twists and turns, even going for a jump scare or two.
 I definitely can appreciate games that do not stick to just monotone, but do constantly try to enrich their spectrum via different flavours and tastes.